crowncastleLK/Husky_Augmentation/README.md

 # Husky_Augmentation
-Husky packages integrated with ROS2 that can perform Autonomous Navigation, Mapping and Curb Following
+Husky packages integrated with ROS2 that can perform Autonomous Navigation, Mapping and Curb Following, Object Detection and Semantic segmentation

 ## Installation: